microph1/deno-libs/README.md

 ## Packages

-- [@microphi/debug](libs/debug/) - A simple debug logging utility for Deno, inspired by the 'debug' package.
+- [@microphi/debug](libs/debug/) - A feature-rich debug logging utility for Deno with colored output, timestamps, regex namespace matching, and callback support, inspired by the 'debug' package.